cory-weller/BIOL4585_projects/cjm3sn/README.md

 ![](Q3.png)

-*Interpreation*: This data is very similar to the 72 hour data, however, the difference between the three groups is even more drastic.
+*Interpretation*: This data is very similar to the 72 hour data, however, the difference between the three groups is even more drastic.
 Length and Fecundity both increase with more favorable environments, however, there seem to be a few outliers from the salt group at the bottom of the control group.
 These survivors from the 72 hour timepoint may have a genetic advantage.

 ## Q3: Does the nematodes' genetic line correlate with their length and fecundity at 144 hours?